--Management console and the basic library files necessary for IWSVA. - Application Control-Service to control application usage by protocol. - HTTP Malware Scan-Service necessary for HTTP scanning (either ICAP or HTTP proxy) and URL blocking. - FTP Scanning-Service necessary for FTP scanning. - URL Filtering-Service necessary for URL filtering. - Applets and ActiveX Scanning-Service necessary for scanning Java applets and ActiveX controls. - SNMP Notifications-Service to send SNMP traps to SNMP-compliant network management software. - Control Manager Agent for IWSVA-Files necessary for the Control Manager agent.
-You need to install the agent if you are using Control Manager (Trend Micro's central management console). - Command Line Interface-A custom CLI shell to manage IWSVA from the command line, either by TTY or SSH.
+-Management console and the basic library files necessary for IWSVA. - Application Control-Service to control application usage by protocol. - Bandwidth Control-Service to control bandwidth usage by application. - HTTP Malware Scan-Service necessary for HTTP scanning (either ICAP or HTTP proxy) and URL blocking. - FTP Scanning-Service necessary for FTP scanning. - URL Filtering-Service necessary for URL filtering. - Applets and ActiveX Scanning-Service necessary for scanning Java applets and ActiveX controls. - SNMP Notifications-Service to send SNMP traps to SNMP-compliant network management software. - Control Manager Agent for IWSVA-Files necessary for the Control Manager agent.
+You need to install the agent if you are using Control Manager (Trend Micro's central management console).

+Command Line Interface-A custom CLI shell to manage IWSVA from the command line, either by TTY or SSH.

-During installation, the following open-source application is installed for convenience, but is not enabled by default:
+During installation, Apache Traffic Server (ATS) application is installed for convenience, but is not enabled by default: